rahulearn2019/msvsdpim/week7/readme.md

 Clearly post-layout results are similar to pre-layout

 ## OpenFASOC FLOW for MIXED SIGNAL BLOCK
+Our mixed signal block comprises of an analog block which is the 8TSRAM cells and read circuitry that performs NOR and OR, and the digital block comprises of a 2*1 MUX which selects one of the two logics depending on a select line input.

 ### Verilog for MIXED SIGNAL BLOCK